 Thrombophilia is a genetic or acquired tendency to the development of venous (VTE) or arterial thromboembolism.

 1) Inherited thrombophilia: Factor V Leiden (majority of cases of resistance to activated protein C), the G20210A variant of the prothrombin gene, functional protein C deficiency, functional protein S deficiency, functional antithrombin (AT) deficiency, and a large number of rare abnormalities.
-The most prevalent of thrombophilia—factor V Leiden—variably increases the risk of VTE and occurs in 5% of the European population, 20% of unselected patients with VTE, and 40% of patients with recurrent VTE or a strong family history of VTE.
+The most prevalent of thrombophilia in the Caucasian population—factor V Leiden—variably increases the risk of VTE and occurs in 5% of the European population, 20% of unselected patients with VTE, and 40% of patients with recurrent VTE or a strong family history of VTE.

 2) Acquired thrombophilia: Procoagulant states are associated with antiphospholipid syndrome; increased activity of factor VIII (>150%), factor IX, or factor XI; acquired plasminogen deficiency; cancer; trauma; pregnancy; paroxysmal nocturnal hemoglobinuria; heparin-induced thrombocytopenia (HIT); thrombosis with thrombocytopenia syndrome (TTS) after adenoviral vector–based coronavirus disease 2019 (COVID-19) vaccines; JAK2 617VF mutation; immobilization; and a wide variety of other states.

 In many cases, a thromboembolic event in a patient with thrombophilia develops in the presence of a concomitant acquired risk factor (see Deep Vein Thrombosis; eg, trauma, immobilization, pregnancy, oral contraceptive use, malignancy).